 All too often, lax security becomes apparent only after someone has suffered a serious or fatal injury.
 Some accidents and acts of violence are unpredictable, but many tragic events could be prevented, with appropriate security.

 Wapner Newman is well aware of the trauma people have suffered due to negligent security.
-He and other members of the personal injury legal team have represented individuals and families harmed by negligent security, getting them the compensation they deserve for their pain and suffering.
+Our attorneys on the personal injury legal team have represented individuals and families harmed by negligent security, getting them the compensation they deserve for their pain and suffering.

-If you believe negligent security led to your injuries, request your free, no-obligation consultation by filling out our online form, or calling our Philadelphia negligent security attorney at 1-800-LAW-6600.
+If you believe negligent security led to your injuries, request your free, no-obligation consultation by filling out our online form, or calling our Philadelphia negligent security attorney at 1-800-529-6600.